mcboyd/EC601-Retail-Imager/README.md

 ## Product Mission

-Use stereo cameras to measure object size and determine rough object shape, then use image recognition to match visible graphics with database of known products to identify retail products in a "cluttered" box of products.
+Use ~~stereo cameras~~ depth camera to measure object size and determine rough object shape, then use image recognition to match visible graphics with database of known products to identify retail products in a "cluttered" box of products.

 <a name="user-stories"/>